Ng Tung Chai: Man Tak Yuen

 Man Tak Yuen (萬德苑) is a Taoist temple located to the south of Ng Tung Chai village, along the path leading to the waterfalls.
 Man Tak Yuen was established in the mid-1970s by Man Tak Chi Sin Seh (萬德至善社).
 Man Tak Chi Sin Seh had been founded in 1951 in Kowloon, worshipping Lu Tsu (呂祖).
 Lu Tsu Hall (呂祖殿) of Man Tak Yuen was completed in 1977.
 Jik Dak Pavilion (積德亭 (Good Deeds Pavilion)), built in 1981, is intended to be used to pray for rain.
 Several additional halls were built during the 1990s.

 Waterfalls

 Ng Tung Chai Waterfalls form a group of four waterfalls, located south of Ng Tung Chai Village and within Tai Mo Shan Country Park.
 They are, in ascending order, Bottom Fall (aka.
 Well Falls), Middle Fall (aka.
 Horse-tail Falls), Main Fall (aka.
 Long Fall) and Scatter Fall.
-Main Fall features a drop of 35 metres and is considered as the highest waterfall in Hong Kong.
+Main Fall features a drop of 35 metres and is considered the highest waterfall in Hong Kong.